Afghan family reunites after being seperated in Kabul

 |0

-This work, Afghan family reunites after being seperated in Kabul [Image 3 of 3], by 2nd Lt.
+This work, Afghan family reunites after being seperated in Kabul, by 2nd Lt.
 Taylor Ferry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT